 The ruling drew criticism from advocacy group Section 27 for failing “to distinguish between the multiple levels of human rights violations … in respect of Michael himself, members of the Komape family as a result of his death and the ongoing violations of Limpopo learners”, and that “[t]he Court further failed to recognise that the structural relief as a prospective remedy for the Limpopo learners and a remedy recognising the constitutional violations of the family, need not be mutually exclusive.”

 Muller holds an LLB and an LLD in international law.
+He completed an LLD in private law at the University of Pretoria in 2018.
 He has worked as a state advocate, an additional magistrate and joined the Bar in 1991, being conferred silk in 2009.

 Muller was quizzed on his professional history – both while acting as a high court judge, and while working as a silk.
 He has argued five reported cases at the Supreme Court of Appeal and a further five at the Constitutional Court, including one involving Frank Nabolisa, the drug dealer convicted of trafficking cocaine with Sheryl Cwele, the former wife of intelligence minister, Siyabonga Cwele.

 On his commitment to transformation, Muller said that he used black juniors regularly, including in matters which he had argued at the Constitutional Court.
 He said his appointment to the Limpopo high court — as a white male — would ensure representivity on that Bench.